ciabatti/image_search_PPM/README.md

 # Image Search with Embedding & Chroma DB

-This Django-based web application allows users to search for images by entering a word or query.
+This Django-based web application allows users to search for images by entering text.
 The query word is embedded using the CLIP model, and the resulting embedding is used to query a Chroma database, which stores the image embeddings.
 Admin users can upload images with a name and description, generate embeddings for them, and store these embeddings in the Chroma database for fast and efficient image retrieval during search.

 The frontend consists of a **search page** where users can input a word to search, and a **results page** where the most similar images are displayed.
 The results are sorted by similarity (distance), and the description of each image is shown when hovering the mouse over the image.
 The app is fully **responsive** thanks to **Bootstrap**, ensuring a smooth user experience across different devices.